International Paper

 130. Commitment to human rights?

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company has also committed to the UN Declaration on Human Rights in its own reporting.
+The company also commits to the UN Declaration on Human Rights.

 -